Dancing all over your face

 1. Take This Torch 2.
 Fast & Loud 3.
 City Of Damnation 4.
 Escape The Fire 5.
 March Of Death 6.
 Distant Thunder 7.
 Hot Metal 8.
 Gatecrasher 9.
 Deathrace 10.
 Time Bomb 11.
 The End

-One of the first bands in the Canadian thrash metal scene, Razor always remained faithful to the original thrash spirit.
-However, some of their early recordings were just a bit too primitive for their own good, and that's the case with the band's debut, too.
-Executioner's Song features mostly simple and easy-going, rather Motorhead-ish thrash metal with some rocking touches and a light-hearted "metal" attitude.
-In comparison to most other albums that were released even just a couple of years later, the result sounds awfully dated.
-Not only that, but in their early days Razor were an example of the most banal metal cliches both in music and appearance.
-Except for the short and foreboding The End, none of these tracks really does that much for me these days.
-This is by no means to play down the band's importance in the early scene, but considering their whole career Executioner's Song is nowhere near what I would call Razor's best work.
+As one of the first bands in the Canadian thrash metal scene, Razor always remained faithful to the original thrash spirit.
+Some of their early recordings were arguably a bit too much on the primitive side, which is most evident on the band's full-length debut album.
+Executioner's Song features rather simple and easygoing Motorhead-ish speed/thrash metal with some rocking touches and a lighthearted "metal" attitude.
+Except for the short and foreboding The End, many of these tracks can sound awfully dated today.
+This is by no means to play down the band's importance in the early genre, just to note that considering their whole career, Executioner's Song is nowhere near Razor's best works.

 RAZOR - Evil Invaders